JTspectre/AnxietyMod/README.md

 * Move `Afraid-of-the-Dark.dll` to your /mods folder

 ## Special thanks to:
-Atlas-Lumi for getting this idea off the ground
+Atlas-Lumi for getting this idea off the ground,

 The Long Dark Modding discord server for the giants whose shoulders we stand on